michabirklbauer/instagram_json_viewer/docs/README.md

-# Instagram JSON / Backup Viewer
+# Instagram JSON / Backup Viewer by Micha Birklbauer

 This script transforms Instagram's data - [that you get via the Data Download Tool](https://www.instagram.com/download/request/) - to a readable format!